AucaCoyan/blog/my_tools.md

 tags: python, vscode, tools
 ---

-I have many tools I use almost everyday, here are a few of them.
-I'll promise I'll update the post if a new toy comes to the playground.
+I have many tools which easy my work (almost) everyday, here are a few of them.
+I'll promise I'll update if a new toy comes to the playground!

 - My IDE: [VS Code](https://code.visualstudio.com/)